How to solve Blood Relation Questions easily?

 ‘Ram’ is the father of ‘Kusha’ but ‘Kusha’ is not his son.
 ‘Mala’ is the daughter of ‘Kusha’.’
 Shalaka’ is the spouse of ‘Ram’.
 ‘Gopal’ is the brother of ‘Kusha’.
 ‘Hari’ is the son of ‘Gopal’.
 ‘Meena’ is the spouse of ‘Gopal’.
 ‘Ganpat’ is the father of ‘Meena’.
 Who is the granddaughter of ‘Ram’?

 ‘Mala’ is the daughter of ‘Kusha’ and ‘Ram’ is the father of ‘Kusha’.
 So, ‘Mala’ is the granddaughter of ‘Ram’.
 Hence, the answer is (2) Mala.

 Some Common Terms

-Meaning of some terms often used in questions on the family relationship are given below:
+The meaning of some terms often used in questions on the family relationship is given below:

 a) Parent – Mother or father